matrix-org/synapse/docs/usage/configuration/config_documentation.md

 Config option: `require_auth_for_profile_requests`

 Whether to require authentication to retrieve profile data (avatars, display names) of other users through the client API.
-Defaults to 'false'.
+Defaults to false.
 Note that profile data is also available via the federation API, unless `allow_profile_lookup_over_federation` is set to false.

 Example configuration: